PNNL-TES/dwp_peyton/README.md

 ## `4-plots.R`

-This script makes a variety of plots: QC plots, histograms of the computed fluxes, flux comparisons broken down by various factors, and does a naive (currently) statistical summary, fitting a linear model using `WETTING`, `STRUCTURE`, etc.
+This script makes a variety of plots: QC plots, histograms of the computed fluxes, flux comparisons broken down by various factors.
+It also prints a naive statistical summary, fitting a linear model using `WETTING`, `STRUCTURE`, etc.